Aston Martin Vantage (2018): V8 Vantage AMR

-The Vantage AMR is a track-focused variant of the Vantage.
+Appearing in 2019, the Vantage AMR is a track-focused variant of the Vantage.
 The main highlight of the model is the replacement of the ZF 8-speed automatic transmission with a dog-leg Graziano Trasmissioni 7-speed manual transmission previously used on the V12 Vantage S. The AMR also comes with a driver-selectable AMSHIFT system which controls the throttle during gear shifting.
 A new limited-slip differential ensures linear delivery of power.
 The power-band of the engine is wider and the unit is designed to deliver 625 Nm of torque from 2,000 rpm to 5,000 rpm.
 The use of a manual transmission and carbon-ceramic brakes reduce the weight by 95 kg.
 New adaptive dampers with the section of Sport, Sport + and Track modes improve handling.
 Performance figures include a 0-97 kph acceleration time of 3.9 seconds, half a second less than the standard Vantage while the top speed remains the same as the standard model.
 Visual changes include 20-inch forged wheels as available on the Rapide AMR, new carbon fibre side vents and cooling vents present on the bonnet a sports exhaust system with quad tailpipes and racing bucket seats.

 Production of the AMR will be limited to 200 units worldwide.
 Available exterior colours for the AMR include Sabiro Blue, Onyx Black, China Grey and White Stone.
 The final 59 cars will be finished in a Stirling Green exterior colour with Lime accents and will pay homage to the 1959 24 Hours of LeMans victory of Aston Martin.
 Once the production of the AMR ceases, the 7-speed manual transmission will become available on the standard Vantage.